madlambda/Acorn/docs/Acorn.md

 ```

 When open /dev/screen/vector2d you get a context for a 2D canvas area in the
-browser.
+window manager.
 And then you could issue commands like “fillRect(25, 25, 100, 100)” to
 fill a rectangle at pos x=25, y=25 with width=100 and height=100.
 Same browser
 API defined here.